noszczykmichal/v2/README.md

 ## 🚨 Forking this repo

 Feel free to fork this repo for creating your own personal website, however please link back to my page [michalnoszczyk.com](https://michalnoszczyk.com/) or to this [repo](https://github.com/noszczykmichal/v2).
-Please also note that I've built this repo on the basis of design created orignally by [Brittany Chiang](https://brittanychiang.com).
+Please also note that I've built this repo on the basis of design created originally by [Brittany Chiang](https://brittanychiang.com).

 ## 🛠 Running this project locally